sandrahoffberg/Delly-somatic/README.md

 Path to comparesheet
 - A comma-delimited (.csv) file that has two samples on each line, the first is the control, the second is the matched tumor.
 Sample names may appear on more than 1 line in the case of multiple cases matched to the same control or multiple controls matched to the same case.
-(Default: None)
+[Default: comparesheet.csv in /data]

 Path to the genome reference
-- Path to fasta reference (Default: ../data/Reference)
+- Path to fasta reference [Default: ../data/Reference]

 Path to bed exclude file
-- Bed file containing regions to ignore (Default: None)
+- Bed file containing regions to ignore [Default: None]

 Path to blacklisted fasta file
 - Fasta sequences to ignore.
-(Default: None)
+[Default: None]

 Type of structural variation
 - The type of Structural Variants to detect: DELetions, INSertions, DUPlications, INVersions, BreakeND, or ALL types.
+[Default ALL]

 Threads
 - Number of threads to run on.
 Delly primarily parallelizes on the sample level.
 Hence, OMP_NUM_THREADS should be always smaller or equal to the number of input samples.
 [Default: max available]